demjhonsilver/embedia-vue/README.md

 body {
   margin: 0;
   display: block;
-  place-items: center; // Remove this code to make it responsive, if it exists.
+  place-items: center; // Remove this code, if it exists, to make it responsive.
   min-width: 320px;
   min-height: 100vh;
 }